Axway/platform-management-docs/content/en/docs/management_guide/organizations/organization_roles_and_features.md

 ## Consumer Team roles and capabilities

 The following table shows the available consumer roles and capabilities.
-The Central Admin role has access to all team capabilities.
+The Engage Admin role has access to all team capabilities.

 | Role Type / Scope                 | Consumer                     | Subscriber                    |
 |-----------------------------------|------------------------------|-------------------------------|